swanson/swanson.github.com/_posts/2011-09-22-my-take-on-interviewing-and-the-hiring-process.md

 It is irresponsible for a company to hire someone without knowing if they can code.

 So how do you answer this question?
-Here are three good that I like:
+Here are three options that I like:

 --------